Skip to main content

 What is Link Building

-Link building is the process of building relationships with relevant site owners who are willing to link to your content because it enriches their website, ultimately helping you generate backlinks.
+Link building is the process of acquiring backlinks from other websites to your own.
+In practice, it often involves building relationships with relevant website owners, publishers, journalists, or businesses who are willing to link to your content because it provides value to their audience.

 There are generally 4 methods of getting links to your site: Create, Earn, Buy, and Ask.